-- to implement a reinsurance programme covering direct business and inward reinsurance written for provident institutions and subsidiaries; - to protect underwriting results by entering into non-proportional treaties which are geared to the size of the Group and provide excess-of-loss cover per occurrence (catastrophe risk) and excess-of-loss per insured and excess mortality cover (pandemic risk); - to share risks on large-scale new business.
+- to implement a reinsurance programme covering direct business and inward reinsurance written for external insurers and Group subsidiaries; - to protect underwriting results by entering into non-proportional treaties which are geared to the size of each Group company.
+These treaties provide excess-of-loss cover per occurrence (catastrophe risk) and excess-of-loss per insured and excess mortality cover (pandemic risk): - · to share risks on large-scale new business.